phenoscape/phenoscape-kb-ingest/README.md

 ## Using Eclipse

+You must have the [Scala IDE](http://scala-ide.org) plugin installed in Eclipse.

-You must have the [sbteclipse](https://github.com/typesafehub/sbteclipse) plugin installed.
+You must have the [sbteclipse](https://github.com/typesafehub/sbteclipse) plugin installed for sbt.

 In the project directory, run `sbt eclipse`.
 In Eclipse, choose File > Import... > Existing Projects into Workspace.
 After any change to `build.sbt`, run `sbt eclipse` and refresh the project in Eclipse.